pyprojectx/pyprojectx/docs/docs/config/aliases.md

 you can define aliases to expose additional scripts besides the main script.

-By starting an alias with `@tool-name:`, where _tool-name_ is the key of a `[tool.pyprojectx]` entry, the alias always runs in the context of the virtual environment that is created for `tool-nane`.
+By starting an alias with `@tool-name:`, where _tool-name_ is the key of a `[tool.pyprojectx]` entry, the alias always runs in the context of the virtual environment that is created for `tool-name`.

 ```toml
 [tool.pyprojectx]